justinkelly/Alma-title-match/README.md

 Titles matches are far less likely to be exactly the same item in a different format - as many titles are generically worded (Accoutning, Java, etc..) or names the same - which leads to non-accurate matches.

 Assume that only 20% or so of the title matches are actually the same

+Note: Titles matching excludes records where their ISBNs match - the title matching records complement the ISBN matching results.

 ## ExLirbis Alma